 When is the Halo TV series out?
 Plans for a live-action adaptation of the Halo FPS games stretch right back to 2005, and after nearly two decades, a television show is just on the horizon.
-Halo: The Series brings Master Chief and his endless war against the Covenant to the small screen, allowing us to witness the struggle to save humanity on streaming service Paramount Plus like we’ve never seen it before.
+Halo: The Series brings Master Chief and his endless war against the Covenant to the small screen, through streaming service Paramount Plus, allowing us to witness the struggle to save humanity like we’ve never seen it before.

 Pablo Schreiber is the actor stepping up to play Master Chief, the Spartan supersoldier who’s been genetically engineered to be mankind’s great protector.
 He’ll be joined by Cortana, an AI that assists him, and an array of Marines from the United Nations Space Command in trying to hold off all the Elites, Brutes, Jackals, and Hunters that come his way.